Returning to South

 Financial Aid

-- If you have not yet completed your FAFSA or WASFA for South Seattle College, we encourage all student to apply for Financial Aid to see if they are eligible for grants, work-study, or loans for college.
+• If you have not yet completed your FAFSA or WASFA for South Seattle College, we encourage all students to apply for Financial Aid to see if they are eligible for grants, work-study, or loans for college.

-- Start early as the processing of financial aid typically takes 90-120 days.
+• Start early to begin the process!
 To start the process, you must submit the FAFSA or WASFA.
 Use Federal School Code for South Seattle College: 009706.

-- Have General Questions?
+• Have General Questions?
 Contact financialsouth@seattlecolleges.edu.
-You can also get help filling out your FAFSA or WASFA with the Benefits Hub!
+You can also get help filling out your FAFSA or WASFA with South's Financial Aid team or Benefits Hub!

 Are you planning to do Professional & Technical Career Training?